-The ability to record high quality video is the main difference between SanDisk Ultra vs Extreme memory cards.
-SanDisk Extreme can record 4K video and is the memory card I recommend to buy when you shoot 4K video.
+The ability to record high-quality video is the main difference between SanDisk Ultra vs Extreme memory cards.
+SanDisk Extreme can record 4K video and is the memory card I recommend buying when you shoot 4K video with your digital camera.
 The SanDisk Ultra memory card can record video as well but is limited to a resolution of 1080p HD video resolution.

-Besides the video resolution, you have to take the frame rates and bitrate in mind as well when you record video with the SanDisk Ultra.
+Besides the video resolution, you have to keep the frame rates and bitrate in mind as well when you record video with the SanDisk Ultra.
 Frame rates of 60 fps are the maximum you should record with these cards.
 For recording 4K video, which is the standard these days for a lot of people, SanDisk Ultra cards’ read and write speeds are too slow.
 Especially with large video files.
 Fortunately, the SanDisk Extreme cards can do this, and they can also record higher frame rates above 60 fps.

 To assist you more in selecting the SanDisk Ultra or Extreme memory card, let’s compare the two based on all specifications and the significant differences between the two.

-In contrast to professional level Cinema or Mirrorless cameras, the SanDisk Ultra memory card is designed for compact cameras.
+In contrast to professional-level Cinema or Mirrorless cameras, the SanDisk Ultra memory card is designed for a compact digital camera.
 These cards have storage between 32GB and 256GB and can transfer data at 120mb/s.
-The majority of photo files can be handled, however, they can only support full – HD video recording.
+The majority of photo files can be handled, however, they can only support full–HD video recording.